 But in deep sleep, where was the mind?
 It was not working.
-Were you existing in sleep?
-Certainly.
 Did you exist in sleep?
 Yes.
 Was the body there?
-No. The mind?
-No. What were you then?
+No. Was the mind there?
+No. What were you, then?
 Very strange!
-“I was in sleep; yes, of course.
-I did exist.
-But I did not exist as a body, and I did not exist as a mind also.”
+“I was in deep sleep, yes.
+Of course I did exist.
+But I did not exist as a body, and I also did not exist as a mind.”
 How could you know that you existed in sleep when you knew nothing in sleep?
 There was no body, no mind, nobody to think anything.
-Then who is telling that you are existing in sleep?
+Then who is saying that you are existing in sleep?
 But you are still sure that you slept.
-You told me yesterday, “I had a good sleep.”
-Who is telling this?
+You say, “Last night I had a good sleep.”
+Who is saying this?
 Not the body.
 Do not say the body is saying this, because it was not there.
-Even the mind is not saying that, because the mind is not working.
-Who is saying that there was a good sleep yesterday night?
-Now go deep into this fact.
+Even the mind is not saying this, because the mind was not working.
+So who is saying that there was a good sleep last night?
+Go deep into this fact.

 You are a mystery.

-These little people sitting in front of me are mysteries.
-They are not boys and girls.
-They are not these bodies, minds.
-They are not human beings, therefore.
-If you are not the body and not the mind as it could be known through this little analysis of waking and dream, you come to the conclusion that you are not human beings at all.
-Well, if to be a human being is to be associated with a mind and a body of this nature, if you are associated with a human body and a human way of thinking, you say, “I am a human being.”
-But in the state of deep sleep, you could exist without the association of the body and the mind; therefore, you could be without association with the nature of the human being himself.
-So in deep sleep you did not exist as a human being merely, and your essential nature, therefore, transcends humanity.
+You people sitting in front of me are mysteries.
+You are not boys and girls.
+You are not these bodies and minds.
+Therefore, you are not human beings.
+If you are not the body and not the mind, as can be known through this little analysis of waking and dream, you come to the conclusion that you are not a human being at all.
+Well, if to be a human being is to be associated with a mind and a body of this nature, then if you are associated with a human body and a human way of thinking, you say you are a human being.
+But in the state of deep sleep, you could exist without the association of the body and the mind; therefore, you could be without association with the nature of a human being.
+Because in deep sleep you did not exist as merely a human being, therefore your essential nature transcends humanity.
 This is another great mystery that is revealed about you.